Québec church files legal action against vaccine passport

 “Everyone is free to believe – or not to believe – and to worship according to their own faith as they see fit, but we have to accept that many of our fellow Quebecers and Canadians cannot satisfy their quest for meaning with Netflix series and yoga sessions in their living room, while the government bans spiritual activities such as in-person worship,” adds Mr. Bachand.

 “For two years, we have seen governments impose a never-ending series of new decrees taking away peoples’ fundamental rights, not through legislative debate, but rather through facebook announcements and press conferences.
 This is behavior worthy of a banana republic.
-It is totally unacceptable in a developed Western state like Québec,” concludes lawyer John Carpay, President of the Justice Centre.
+It is totally unacceptable in a developed Western state like Québec,” concludes John Carpay, President of the Justice Centre.

 Download French Version of Application